 "We will take many blankets and pillows," said the woman, "and when the heat becomes very great, I will hide under them."

-First, they went to the East, and as soon as they arrived the Sun began to shine, and Aponibolinayen was with him.
-They traveled toward the West, but when morning ahd passed into noontime and they had reached the middle of the sky Aponibolinayen was so hot that she melted and became oil.
+First, they went to the East.
+As soon as they arrived, the Sun began to shine, and Aponibolinayen was with him.
+They traveled toward the West, but when morning had passed into noontime and they had reached the middle of the sky, Aponibolinayen was so hot that she melted and became oil.
 Then Ini-init put her into a bottle and wrapped her in the blankets and pillows and dropped her down to earth.

 "I have come from Pindayan," answered Aponibolinayen.
-"Enemies of our people kept me there till I made my escape while they were asleep at night."
+"Enemies of our people kept me there until I made my escape while they were asleep at night."

 All were filled with joy that the lost one had returned, and they decided that at the next moon they would perform a ceremony for the spirits and invite all the relatives who were mourning for Aponibolinayen.

-So they began to prepare for the ceremony, and while they were pounding rice, Aponibolinayen asked her mother to prick her little finger where it itched, and as she did so a beautiful baby boy popped out.
-The people were very much surprised at this, and they noticed that every time he was bathed the baby grew very fast so that, in a short time, he was able to walk.
-Then they were anxious to know who was the husband of Aponibolinayen, but she would nto tell them, and they decided to invite everyone in the world to the ceremony that might not overlook him.
+So they began to prepare for the ceremony, and while they were pounding rice, Aponibolinayen asked her mother to prick her little finger where it itched.
+As she did so, a beautiful baby boy popped out.
+The people were very much surprised at this, and they noticed that every time he was bathed, the baby grew very fast so that, in a short time, he was able to walk.
+Then they were anxious to know who the husband of Aponibolinayen was, but she would not tell them.
+They decided to invite everyone in the world to the ceremony so that they might not overlook the possible husband.

-"If anyone refuses to come, grown on his knee," said the people, and the betel-nuts departed to do as they were bidden.
+"If anyone refuses to come, grow on his knee," said the people, and the betel-nuts departed to do as they were bidden.

-As the guests began to arrive, the people watch carefully for one who might be the husband of Aponibolinayen, but none appeared and they were greatly troubled.
+As the guests began to arrive, the people watched carefully for one who might be the husband of Aponibolinayen.
+But none appeared, and they were greatly troubled.
 Finally, they went to the old woman Alokotan, who was able to talk with the spirits, and begged her to find what town had not been visited by the betel-nuts which had been sent to invite the people.
-After she had consulted the spirits the old woman said: "You have invitd all the people except Ini-init who lives up above.
+After she had consulted the spirits, the old woman said, "You have invited all the people except Ini-init who lives up above.
 Now you must send a betel-nut to summon him.
-It may be that he is the husband fo Aponibolinayen, for the siksiklat vine carried her up when she went to gather greens."
+It may be that he is the husband of Aponibolinayen, for the siksiklat vine carried her up when she went to gather greens."